symeonp/forty-jekyll-theme/_posts/2017-09-17-fuzzing-winafl.md

 ![WinAFL running with a slow speed.]({{ site.url }}/assets/images/winafl_slow.png)

 As you can see, the initial code does that job - however the speed is very slow.
 Three executions per second will take long to give some proper results.
-Interestiingly enough, I've had luck in the past and with that speed (using python and <a href="https://github.com/aoh/radamsa">radamsa</a> prior the afl/winafl era) had success in finding bugs and within three days of fuzzing!
+Interestingly enough, I've had luck in the past and with that speed (using python and <a href="https://github.com/aoh/radamsa">radamsa</a> prior the afl/winafl era) had success in finding bugs and within three days of fuzzing!

 Let's try our best though and get rid of the part that slows down the fuzzing.
 If you've done some Windows programming you know that the following line initialises a COM object which could be the bottleneck of the slow speed: